Engel & Völkers

 A globally accepted way to determine affordability is finding out if your monthly housing expenses are below or above 30% of your earnings.
 If, the cost of your property is less than 30% of your take-home pay, then this is generally considered affordable, but this will depend on how much you plan to spend on other expenses.

-Other factors to consider before buying an apartment in Dubai are the upfront and additional costs that will arise upon your investment - the upfront costs may amount to around 7 to 8% percent of your purchase price.
+Other factors to consider before buying an apartment in Dubai are the upfront and additional costs of buying a property - the upfront costs may amount to around 7 to 8% percent of your purchase price.
 This does not include other ongoing fees such as maintenance.

 Here is a brief overview of upfront expenses you may generally incur while buying an apartment in Dubai: